syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### queryCellInfo
 {:#events:querycellinfo}

-Triggered while rendering each cell in the tree grid
+Triggered while rendering each cell in the TreeGrid

 <table class="params">
 <thead>